KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Multimonth by BKeyport](https://github.com/BKeyport/MMM-Multimonth)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. No compatible or wrong license field in 'package.json' or LICENSE file.
+Without that, we can't use an image.
-2. Typo: Found `Magic Mirror` in file `MMM-Multimonth.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-Multimonth.js`: Replace it with `MagicMirror²`.
-3. Recommendation: Found `new Date()` in file `MMM-Multimonth.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+4. Recommendation: Found `new Date()` in file `MMM-Multimonth.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-7. The branch name is 'master'.
+8. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-mumble by ThePirateWhoSmellsOfSunflowers](https://github.com/ThePirateWhoSmellsOfSunflowers/MMM-mumble)